khoborerkagoj/inc/steps/step9/README.md

     <Move on with the rest of instructions>
 ```

 ## Strings
+Strings are quite similar to vectors, but the length of each element in the
+string is 1 byte instead of 4.
+This makes the rounding to a multiple of 8
+slightly more complex.
+Overall, we would like the length to be an odd multiple
+of 4, just like we did before for vectors.
+Additionally, we will stuff the
+length into the string as a fixnum (integer\*4), but then we convert it
+back to an integer by right-shifting by 2.
+We cannot take advantage of the
+fact that fixnum conversion (multiplication by 4) is the same as the number of
+bytes we need to offset ebp by.
+After the conversion to integer is done, we
+make sure that the length is an odd multiple of 4 by a two step process:
+* First ensure that the length is a multiple of 4: if the last two bits are
+  non-zero, make them zero and add 4.
+Otherwise, nothing to do.
+* We now know that the (potentially) adjusted length is a multiple of 4.
+We
+  check that it is an odd multiple of 4 by the same process we did before.

+For `string-ref` and `string-set!`, two things concern us: the offsets will be
+in bytes, and we will have to deal with that (earlier everything was multiples
+of 4).
+Secondly, we will be reading and writing bytes from/to the string.
+This
+means that we will have to convert from a byte to a char or vice-versa.

 ## Bugs
 * There is a bug in function definitions; we do not check that the lambda